kubeflow/website/content/docs/guides/gke/troubleshooting-gke.md

 ### DNS name not registered

 This section provides troubleshooting information for problems creating a DNS entry for your [ingress](https://kubernetes.io/docs/concepts/services-networking/ingress/).
-The ingress is a K8s resource that creates GCP loadbalancer that allows http(s) access to Kubeflow web services from outside the cluster.
+The ingress is a K8s resource that creates a GCP loadbalancer to enable http(s) access to Kubeflow web services from outside the cluster.
 This section assumes you are using [Cloud Endpoints](https://cloud.google.com/endpoints/) and a DNS name of the following pattern